NeverBounce/NeverBounceApi-DotNet/NeverBounceApi/README.md

 - `neverbounce.cli jobs parse <job ID>` parse a bulk job.
 - `neverbounce.cli jobs start <job ID>` start a bulk job - this will use credits.
   - `neverbounce.cli jobs start <job ID> --run-sample` run a sample for a bulk job.
+- `neverbounce.cli jobs status <job ID>` get the current status of a job.

 ## Config
 Configuration is held in an `appsettings.json` file: